ZeyadHabash/guc-cms-downloader/README.md

 - If you encounter issues with missing packages, ensure you have installed all dependencies with `pip install -r requirements.txt`.
 - For problems related to Python versions, check your Python installation with `python --version`.
 - If you see errors related to `customtkinter`, make sure your environment is activated and dependencies are installed.
+- **Blank window or content not rendering (macOS, sometimes other platforms):**
+  - There is a known bug in the underlying GUI toolkit (tkinter/customtkinter) where sometimes the application window opens blank or does not render its content, especially on macOS.
+If this happens, simply move or drag the window with your mouse, or click the window's title bar.
+This will force the content to render and the window to become responsive.
+This is a platform-level issue and not a bug in this application.